DudenessBoy/WeaveSound/README.md

      - For **Arch Linux**:
          ```bash
          sudo pacman -S python
-     - For other Linux distributions, you can search for FFmpeg in your package manager.
+     - For other Linux distributions, you can search for Python in your package manager.
 Alternatively, you can check your distribution’s documentation for installation instructions specific to FFmpeg.
    - For Windows
      - Installing from **Winget**:
          ```bash